 - David Game College – Close to these other locations, there’s yet another stretch of preserved wall in the basement of David Game College.
 Apparently, visits can be arranged through their website; trust me I’ll be checking that!

-- Newgate – My best investigations suggest the section of London Wall on the north side of Newgate are now blocked by a gate, but were once open to the public through an alleyway.
+- Newgate – My best investigations suggest the section of London Wall on the north side of Newgate is now blocked by a gate, but was once open to the public through an alleyway.